Vision / Mission / History

 Upon the resignation of Rev. Skipwith, the leadership of the church was passed to Dr. Cary S. McCall, who was nominated by the Pulpit Committee.
 Rev. McCall embarked upon his ministry at the church on April 5, 1933.

 With the Housing and Re-Development Program for the City of Richmond in action, the old Mt.
-Tabor Church and land on the corner of Cedar and Selden Streets were purchased in order to make way for a Housing Project.
+Tabor Church and land on the corner of Cedar and Selden Streets were purchased to make way for a Housing Project.
 From June 30 to December 29, 1957, services were held in the Woodville Elementary School.

 The congregation moved into its present church building on January 1, 1958.
 Our current edifice was comparatively new, constructed between the years of 1947 and 1948 by Fairmount Memorial Baptist Church.
 In 1967, the mortgage was burned.
 Truly, the Lord has smiled upon us.

 Dr. McCall was a Richmond institution.
-He was called “The Dean”, “The Bridgebuilder”, and “friend”.
-In June 1987, Rev. Dr Cary S. McCall retired and became our Pastor Emeritus.
+He was called “The Dean”, “The Bridgebuilder”, and “Friend”.
+In June 1987, Rev. Dr. Cary S. McCall retired and became our Pastor Emeritus.
 Dr. McCall had served his congregation unselfishly and humbly for 54 years.
 He became the first minister to remain at one church for that length of time in the Commonwealth of Virginia.
 Dr. and Mrs. McCall will always be cherished at Mount Tabor for their devoted service.